Database Connection Optionslink

 on the top of the prompt's border.

-Finish setup (non-elevated PowerShell only)link
+Finish setup (non-elevated PowerShell only)

 Allow public key authentication.